 Restricted data are distributed only to certified researchers who commit themselves to maintaining limited access.
 To be eligible to enter into a contract, researchers must have an Institutional Review Board-approved security plan for handling and storing sensitive data and must sign a data-use contract agreeing to keep the data confidential.

 Due to disclosure concerns, geocodes are not available in the public or restricted-use data sets.
 Researchers may add contextual data to Add Health files by using the geocodes at the secure data facility at the University of North Carolina (UNC) or by contracting with UNC to perform a data linkage.
 Contact email@example.com for an Ancillary Study application and additional information.

-The following restricted-use contextual data are available from ICPSR.
+The following restricted-use contextual data are available from UNC by contractual agreement:

 • Community contextual variables based on state, county, tract, and block group levels derived from the Wave I, II, and III addresses.
 Contains information about respondents’ neighborhoods and communities, including variables on income and poverty, unemployment, crime, church membership, social programs and policies, and availability and use of health services.

 • Pseudo state, county, tract, and block group variables that allow respondents to be aggregated geographically based on Wave I, II, and III addresses.

 Learn more about Add Health geocodes and linkages.

 The Add Health bibliography includes nearly 5,500 publications, presentations, unpublished manuscripts, and dissertations by Add Health researchers.
 See the complete list.

 Chithambo, Taona P.; & Huey, Stanley J. (2013).
 Black/White differences in perceived weight and attractiveness among overweight women.
 Journal of Obesity, 2013, 1-4.